PVKEVIN/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 ## Result :
-THE implementation of configuring analog port to interface an analog sensor and read the values using serial port utility is successfull.
+The implementation of configuring analog port to interface an analog sensor and read the values using serial port utility is successfull.
 ****